 4. Stretching , flexibility, and alignment

 Another aspect of stretching is doing so with proper alignment.
 You see, over the last few years I’ve begun to study the work of Katy Bowman and natural movement.
 It’s amazing how much less daily pain I experience by following her advice!
 Instead of chronic foot pain and plantar fasciitis, my feet don’t hurt anymore.
 Instead of back pain every morning, I feel good!
-So while stretching is an important part of our health, doing so in the proper way is even more beneficial.
+So while stretching is an important part of our health, moving our bodies in the proper way is even more beneficial.
 As an added benefit, by following her alignment and stretching protocols, it greatly reduces the risk of pelvic issues during pregnancy!
+Her book Diastasis Recti (available on Amazon) was really informative and helped me make the needed changes.

 It’s what many of us want to hear right?
 That if we actually do get off our duffs, that it could hurt our fertility?!
 Well….not exactly.